Nationalist government: Government

-The National Government governed under a dual-party state apparatus under the ideology of Dang Guo, effectively making it a one-party state; however, existing parties continued to operate and new ones formed.
+The National Government governed under a dual-party state apparatus under the ideology of Dang Guo, effectively making it a one-party state where the ultimate power was wielded by the army and personally by Chiang Kai-shek regardless of his formal positions and the relations between the two chambers of parliament, the Executive Yuan and the Legislative Yuan.
+However, existing parties continued to operate and new ones formed.
 After the end of the Second World War, and particularly after the passage of the constitution in 1946, the National Government was reconstituted to include multiple parties, in preparation for a full democratic government to come.

 In February 1928, the Fourth Plenary Session of the 2nd Kuomintang National Congress held in Nanjing passed the Reorganization of the National Government Act.
 This act stipulated the national government was to be directed and regulated under the Central Executive Committee of the Kuomintang, with the Committee of the National Government being elected by KMT Central Committee.
 Under the national government was seven ministries – Interior, Foreign Affairs, Finance, Transport, Justice, Agriculture and Mines, and Commerce.
 There were also additional institutions such as the Supreme Court, Control Yuan, and the General Academy.

 With the promulgation of the Organic Law of the National Government in October 1928, the government was reorganized into five different branches or Yuan, namely the Executive Yuan, Legislative Yuan, Judicial Yuan, Examination Yuan as well as the Control Yuan.
 The Chairman of the National Government was to be the head-of-state and commander-in-chief of the National Revolutionary Army.
 Chiang Kai-shek was appointed as the first Chairman of the National Government, a position he would retain until 1931.
 The Organic Law also stipulated that the Kuomintang, through its National Congress and Central Executive Committee, would exercise sovereign power during the period of political tutelage, and the KMT's Political Council would guide and superintend the National Government in the execution of important national affairs and that the council has the power to interpret or amend the organic law.

+Authority within the Nationalist government ultimately lay with Chiang Kai-shek.
+All major policy changes on military, diplomatic, or economic issues required his approval.
+According to historian Odd Arne Westad, "no other leader within the GMD had the authority to force through even the simplest decisions.The practical power of high-ranking officials like ministers or the head of the Executive Yuan was more closely tied to their relationship with Chiang than with the formal authority of their position.
+Chiang created multiple layers of power in his administration which he sometimes played off each other to prevent individuals or cliques from gathering power that could oppose his authority.

+The Nationalist government exercised relatively little control in China's border regions, where the political fragmentation along ethnic lines that began after the fall of the Qing dynasty continued.